 - 1 Plug in your USB flash drive that has a map with a file type of .mcf created in JDMapCreator. - 2 Tap the Load ( - 3 Navigate to the map file that you want to open.

 The File Information pane displays the file properties, including its name, size, type, and date modified.

-- 4 Tap the Load button on the screen. - 5 Once you have loaded the map, you can also control the map using the following icons on the map.
+5 Once you have loaded the map, you can also control the map using the following icons on the map.